fbpx

 This is counterintuitive, but bad times are a blessing for smart investors.
 They are a godsend.
 If we don’t utilize them and only wait to invest in the good times, well, that is a good way to lose money.
 Waiting until everybody is talking favourably about an investment is just asking to be relieved of your hard-earned money.

+If you have even an embryonic interest in investing, you know about the Oracle of Omaha – Warren Buffett, and how he made and is still making his money.
 Buffett is famous (and rich) for looming in the background, waiting for dire but temporary crises, then swooping in for a juicy catch just as everybody is rushing outside for air.

 It’s not just Buffett.
 Look up basically any wildly successful investor, past or present: Carl Icahn, Ben Graham, Charlie Munger and others.
 These are people who capitalize(d) on despondency and hopelessness to build empires.
-Buffett, for example, while he has earned a ton of money from his investments during the global financial crisis of 2007/08 is credited in some quarters with having played a crucial role in saving the global financial system from a complete meltdown.
-By investing heavily in debt and equity securities of major banks, he breathed confidence in the American banking system at a time when talk of total capitulation was rampant.
-Back then, few would have entertained the thought of investing pennies in major banks leave alone the billions of dollars worth of capital injection desperately needed.
+Buffett, for example, while he earned a ton of money from his investments during the global financial crisis of 2007/08 is credited in some quarters with having played a crucial role in saving the global financial system from a complete meltdown.
+By investing heavily in debt and equity securities of major banks, he breathed confidence into the American banking system at a time when talk of total capitulation was rampant.
+Back then, few would have entertained the thought of investing pennies in major banks let alone the billions of dollars worth of capital injection desperately needed.
 Goldman Sachs and Bank of America particularly benefited from Buffett’s intervention at that critical juncture.
 Lehman Brothers reached out to him begging for salvation, but he turned them down, judging their state as being too cataclysmic to benefit from resuscitation.

 Buffett makes his investments during the bad times.
 This is something we should emulate not just to survive, but to thrive in the markets.
-It’s about stocking umbrella’s when the sun is shining so that we can sell them when it starts to rain.
+It’s about stocking umbrellas when the sun is shining so that we can sell them when it starts to rain.

 Following this strategy is simple, but it’s not easy.
 It’s not easy because it goes against everything our minds have grown to interpret as normal behaviour, and it violates our very primal need to feel “safe”.
 We feel safe when we are doing things other people approve of.
 So we buy stocks when everybody thinks it’s a good idea.
-We buy crypto when it’s the trending on social platforms.
+We buy crypto when it’s trending on social platforms.
 We buy land when all our friends and relations are doing it.
 Going against the grain is uncomfortable, but while going with the flow is comfortable, it is certainly unprofitable.

 Finances: Tips On How To Invest In Stocks